danielmoessner/goals-api.danielmoessner.de/thoughts.md

 but on post just the id is submitted. but getting the instance select on get is not possible because the form just know the id.

+### success url

+should be used in the frontend and the request like ?success_url=... backend will give it back as context from the forms view.

+### cancel url

+should be used into the frontend and the request like ?cancel_url=...

+### user into form

+the user should be passed into the form automatically by the form view. and it instance form should not be used.

 ## use htmx on the frontend for higher interactivity

 if possible avoid any javascript on the frontend if it is required use it only for the most basic